angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/04-ptt.md

 types of pile you could build in these circumstances.
 It will also revisit some concepts in previous chapters and show examples where you might build a pile which can pivot to win faster or slower depending on how the circumstances might change after passing the turn.
-Please do remember however that all of these are just examples and that you shouldn't look to any of them as _objectively correct_ for the situations presented.
+Do remember however that all of these are just examples and that you shouldn't look to any of them as _objectively correct_ for the situations presented.

 ## Pass-the-Turn Piles